Exagen

 Series F in 2009

-Synageva BioPharma is a biopharmaceutical company focused on developing and commercializing innovative protein therapeutics for rare diseases.
-Utilizing its proprietary Synageva Expression Platform, the company aims to create next-generation therapies that address unmet medical needs in this specialized market.
-By concentrating on rare diseases, Synageva BioPharma seeks to provide effective treatments and improve the quality of life for patients affected by these conditions.
+Synageva BioPharma is a biopharmaceutical company that specializes in the development and commercialization of innovative protein therapeutics, particularly targeting rare diseases.
+Utilizing its proprietary Synageva Expression Platform, the company aims to create next-generation and follow-on therapies that address unmet medical needs.
+By focusing on rare diseases, Synageva seeks to improve treatment options and outcomes for patients with these conditions, thereby positioning itself as a key player in the biopharmaceutical sector.

 Coherex Medical